Spanish Revolution of 1936: Second phase of the Revolution (September–November 1936): First Government of Victory

 As the war dragged on, the spirit of the first days of the revolution lessened and friction between the diverse members of the Popular Front began, in part due to the policies of the Communist Party of Spain (PCE), which were established by the foreign ministry of the Stalinist Soviet Union, the largest source of foreign aid to the republic.

 The PCE defended the idea that the ongoing Civil War made it necessary to postpone the ongoing social revolution until the republicans won the war.
 The PCE advocated not to antagonize the middle classes, the grassroots of the republican parties, which could be harmed by the revolution and side with the enemy.
 In the Popular Front government, there were parties such as the Republican Left, Republican Union, and the Republican Left of Catalonia, supported by the votes and interests of the middle class (civil servants, liberal professionals, small merchants, and landowning peasants).

-The anarchists and the POUMistas (left communists) disagreed with the PCE, understanding that the war and revolution were one and the same.
+The anarchists and the POUMistas (left communists) disagreed with the PCE, arguing that the war and revolution were one and the same.
 They believed that the war was an extension of class struggle, and that the proletariat had defeated the military precisely because of this revolutionary impulse that they had been carrying for years and not because of defending a bourgeois republic.
 The nationalists represented precisely the class that these revolutionaries were fighting: the rich capitalists, the landowners, the Church, the Civil Guard, and the colonial army.

 The militias of the parties and groups that were against the Popular Front government soon found government aid cut off, and their ability to act reduced.
 Consequently, republicans slowly began to reverse the recent changes made in most areas.
 During this period, some revolutionary structures approved new programs that subordinated them to the government, which gave rise to the dissolution or beginning of absorption, appropriation, and intervention of the revolutionary structures by the republican state government.
 The situation in most Republican-held areas slowly began to revert largely to its prewar conditions.